shengda/advanced-future/README.md

-# Advanced Option based on EVM+
+# Advanced Option on EVM+

-This project demonstrates an option contract that leverage Acala EVM's Oracle to provide asset price and scheduler to settle the option.
+This project demonstrates an option contract that:
+* Leverage Acala EVM's Oracle to provide asset price
+* Use Acala EVM's scheduler to settle the option
+* Adopt aUSD as the settlement asset

 Try running some of the following tasks: